-Premium Option with The Best Features
+Premium Option with The Best Features - Schwinn 170 Upright Bike

-This Schwinn packs in a hoard of awesome features that puts the competition to shame, with the fluid resistance mechanism being as unique as it is impressive.
+This Schwinn bike packs a hoard of awesome features that puts the competition to shame, with the fluid resistance mechanism being as unique as it is impressive.
 Despite the sleek 41.3” by 21.4” by 55.6” design, the frame is still solid enough to support up to 300 pounds.

 Another lovable feature in this bike is its fully loaded console, which comes with a DualTrack blue LCD screen for perfect display.
 Up to 29 workout programs bring a completely new meaning to a modern exercise bike workout.

 Then you have extra awesome features as the padded seat, Bluetooth connectivity for app-based setting, and tracking of your progress.
 You can’t help but love the telemetric HR-enabled design with contact hr sensors.

 Great Looking Design - ECHANFIT Indoor Cycling Bike